 Several companies offer cruises with an interpreter guide or sea kayaking excursions on the salty waters off the coasts of Gaspésie.
 This is an opportunity to observe various marine species, including harbour seals.
 Have fun spotting these amusing marine mammals that like to bask in the sun along the shore, flip around in the water and pop up to the surface!
 Whale-watching excursions are also offered on sightseeing boats, ensuring your safety and keeping a proper distance from these majestic animals.

-Les Bateliers de Percé offers cruises around Bonaventure Island, departing from Percé, until October 10.
+Les Bateliers de Percé offers cruises around Bonaventure Island, departing from Percé, until October 21, 2023.
 During this cruise, you will be able to observe the largest colony of northern gannets in the world.
-Croisières Julien Cloutier, also based in Percé, offers the same experience, cruises around Bonaventure Island, offered until mid-October
+Croisières Julien Cloutier, also based in Percé, offers the same experience, cruises around Bonaventure Island, offered until October 20, 2023,

-In Forillon National Park, Croisières Baie de Gaspé invites you to board the Narval III from the Grande-Grave wharf.
+In Forillon National Park, Les Croisières Baie de Gaspé invites you to board the Narval III from the Grande-Grave wharf.
 This area is recognized as the best place in the province of Québec to see great whales!
-Cruises are offered until October 18.
+Cruises are offered until October 18, 2023.

 Percé.
 Photo: Mathieu Dupuis